(253) 544-4032

 Landlord Carpet Replacement Law in Washington State

 In Washington, landlords can only charge for carpet replacement if the tenant has caused damage beyond normal wear and tear.
 This could include severe stains, burns, or tears.
+For more specifics on what your landlord can and cannot charge for, we suggest you refer to your lease agreement in order to ensure a better understanding of your unique situation.

 Tenant Rights Regarding Carpet Cleaning and Replacement